-In the 1990s Algeria was in the throes of a very violent civil war between the security services, the State-armed militia and the armed Islamic groups.
-From 1993, and especially from 1994, the Algerian authorities began arming citizens in provinces with a strong presence of armed Islamic groups, in order to put them to the fight against terrorism.
+In the 1990s Algeria was in the throes of a violent civil war between the security services, the State-armed militia and the armed Islamic groups.
+From 1993, and especially after 1994, the Algerian authorities began arming citizens in provinces with a strong presence of armed Islamic groups, in order to put them to the fight against terrorism.

 Abdelkader Mohamed as a member of a GLD was said to have been involved in the enforced disappearance and the extrajudicial execution of alleged terrorists.

 After proceedings had been dropped in Algeria, the FIDH, together with the Ligue de défense des droits de l’homme (LDH), filed a criminal complaint before the Prosecutor with the District Court of Nîmes against Abdelkader Mohamed and his brother Hocine in October 2003.
 The complaint was based on the principle of universal jurisdiction for torture guaranteed under the French Criminal Code.

 On 11 December 2003, the Tribunal launched an investigation for crimes of torture.

 On 29 March 2004, the brothers Mohamed were indicted and arrested for torture, barbaric acts, and crimes against humanity allegedly committed between 1994 and 1997.

 Both brothers Mohamed were placed under court surveillance on 30 March 2004 and were not allowed to leave French territory without permission by the Court.
 They were required to report to the police every week.

 The French Prosecutor had requested to the Algerian authorities the authorisation to come to Algeria in order to further investigate the alleged crimes.
 The request was however denied.

 On 26 December 2014, the Investigative Judge within the Nimes Tribunal issued a final order to bring the two accused to trial before the Nîmes Criminal Court (Cour d’Assises de Nîmes).
 The two brothers Mohamed appealed this decision.